Followers

 Frontier on Fire

-Cornplanter led many raids against American settlements, particularly at Wyoming Valley, Pennsylvania, where on 3 July 1778, his braves ambushed and wiped out a pursuit-force of 400 militia led by Colonel Zebulon Butler.
-In November, his Seneca supported Loyalist Captain Walter Butler (no relation to Zebulon) in a brutal attack upon Cherry Valley, New York.
-The Indian and Loyalist raids were so devastating to American lives, property, and morale, that General George Washington ordered a punitive campaign against the Six Nations the following year.
+Cornplanter led many raids against American settlements, especially at Wyoming Valley, Pennsylvania, where on July 3, 1778, his warriors ambushed and defeated a pursuit force of 400 militia commanded by Colonel Zebulon Butler.
+In November, his Seneca allies supported Loyalist Captain Walter Butler (unrelated to Zebulon) in a brutal attack on Cherry Valley, New York.
+These Indian and Loyalist raids caused such significant damage to American lives, property, and morale that General George Washington ordered a punitive campaign against the Six Nations the following year.

 Cherry Valley Massacre